SteveJustin1963/tec-MINT/README.md

 ### ver 2
 - it works and now building apps
-- i have run out of ram
+- i have run out of ram because cannot load long complex programs
-- cannot load complex programs, lacks larger varibale and function name length
+- lacks a larger variable and function set, name length needs to be inceased to 2 characters
-- mint2 has lots of bugs
+- still lots of bugs
 -